writeinstar/CRT_training_script/exercise-6-salesforce-testing/README.md

 # Welcome to Exercise 6 - Salesforce Testing!

 Welcome to **Exercise 6**.
-Let's create a **Salesforce Trial Org.**!
-Which will be our system under tests, used for our exercises throughout this training.
+Let's create our first Salesforce tests!

 # Purpose

-The purpose of this exercise is to create your own Salesforce Trial Org. with the help of CRT.
+The purpose of this exercise is to learn how to create and run your first test against Salesforce using CRT.

 # Prerequisite(s)